Indooroopilly State High School

-Although the school is a non-uniform school it does have a sports uniform which students are required to wear during all interschool sports events.
+Although the school is the only state school in Queensland to be non-uniform, it has various sporting uniforms which students are worn during interschool sports events.

 Some of the Indooroopilly State High School Buildings are listed on the Queensland Heritage Register.

 Facilities

 The school is made up of 24 different blocks.
 They are named in letter form in the order in which they were built.
-The letters range from A to Z. Some of the facilities at the school include:
+The letters range from A to Z, with the exception of 'O'.
+Some of the facilities at the school include: